Definition

 The round (or game if only playing a single round) ends when the first Player discards their last card and empties both their Hand and Foot cards.
 Players then calculate their scores both for their melds, and the face values of the cards played.

 The Players who have not discarded all of their cards must also subtract the point values of the cards still in their hand from their total meld and point score.
-In order to win, you must have more points than your opponents once the round ends.
+To win, you must have more points than your opponents once the round ends.

 What is the difference between Hand and Foot and Canasta?